andreatitolo/11ty_blog/content/uses/index.md

 - [Feedbin](https://feedbin.com/) - to manage my rss feeds.
 - [Netnewswire](https://netnewswire.com/) - to read rss feeds through Feedbin.
 [Read why](https://inessential.com/2023/02/20/on_not_taking_money_for_netnewswire).
+- Kindle Paperwhite - for reading ebooks (to be replaced sooner or later).
+- [Calibrew](https://calibre-ebook.com/) - to transfer ebook to the e-reader.
+- [Onyx Boox Note Air 2](https://onyxboox.com/boox_noteair2) - for reading and annotating academic papers.

 ### Browsers

 - [Firefox](https://www.mozilla.org/en-US/firefox/new/) - hardened with [Arkenfox](https://github.com/arkenfox/user.js) for better privacy.
+- [Vivaldi](https://vivaldi.com/) - for website where it's more convenient to stay logged and when I need to keep tabs opened.
 - [Orion](https://browser.kagi.com/) - as a more private alternative to Safari, for some webistes that breaks with Arkenfox.
+Using it very little as today.

 ### Browser Extensions